+Children attending a Catholic school will be prepared by their teachers at school.
 Children who do not attend a Catholic school are prepared at St Joseph Church in the Parish-Based Program.
 Parents are required to attend the 6 sessions with their child.
-We advocate that parents are the first teachers of the faith.

 A Sponsor should: